Devolution offers exciting opportunities

 What are the benefits?

-Would we have to have an elected Mayor?
+Do we need to have an elected Mayor?

 What is the timetable?

-When would we expect to see a difference?
+When can we expect to see a difference?

-How much funding would this bring and how much will it cost?
+How much funding will this bring and how much will it cost?

 Will devolution effectively mean a merger of the three councils?